JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 Strahler (1952)

-If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area values ​​will be interpolated to the contour lines input by the user and then the volume will be calculated.
+If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area and volumes values ​​will be interpolated to the contour lines input by the user.

 This tool calculates the solid volume of the DEM by elevation.

-## Elevation - area - volume above
+## Elevation - area - volume above and below

 This tool has the same logic as the calculation of the volume above and below, but it adds the two or subtracts one from the other.